-The 2020 U.S. presidential election resulted in significant changes in leadership among the federal agencies that regulate consumer credit, including the Consumer Financial Protection Bureau, the Federal Trade Commission, federal banking agencies and the Department of Justice.
-These agencies have generally taken a more aggressive posture toward consumer protection issues than the prior presidential administration.
-The agencies could adopt new regulations or expand existing regulations, change interpretations of existing laws and regulations or enhance supervision of industry participants or increase enforcement actions, any of which could adversely affect the Fund and its investment strategies or results.
-The outcome of the 2024 U.S. presidential election is uncertain and the Fund cannot predict the results or the impact that personnel or policy changes that may follow from the election will have on the Fund, its investment strategy, and/or its results, regardless of which party wins the election.
+The 2024 U.S. presidential election resulted in significant changes in leadership among the federal agencies that regulate consumer credit, including the Consumer Financial Protection Bureau, the Federal Trade Commission, federal banking agencies and the Department of Justice.
+Federal consumer financial regulation is in a period of extended transition for a variety of reasons, including that nominations for federal agency leadership are pending before the U.S. Senate, executive orders impacting the operations of federal agencies are being issued (with uncertainty around the scope of their application and timing of their implementation), and reductions of personnel are occurring across federal agencies.
+There is considerable uncertainty as to the operating status of federal agencies and the future policies that the current U.S. administration may pursue in areas impacting financial regulation and consumer protection.
+Many of the current administration's executive orders are being challenged in court, with initial requests for injunctions being granted, denied, or extended, and the ultimate resolution of the legality of the executive orders is expected to take an extended period of time.
+Further, in pending litigation challenges to rules, federal agencies have sought to suspend or dismiss the litigation in some cases, and in other cases have not yet taken action.
+The outlook is similarly uncertain as to pending enforcement cases that have not been abandoned by the CFPB.
+It is also uncertain how other federal and state regulators will respond to any changes at the CFPB, which may include increasing or decreasing enforcement activity.
 Increased reporting, registration, and compliance requirements may divert the attention of personnel and the management team of the Adviser, and may furthermore place the Fund at a competitive disadvantage to the extent that the Adviser or companies in which the Fund invests are required to disclose sensitive business information.
 The Fund will be required to bear the Fund's expenses relating to compliance-related matters and regulatory filings, which are likely to be material, including on a cumulative basis over the life of the Fund.